Skip to main content

 Pellets and high-dose compounded preparations are widely promoted but often produce supraphysiologic levels that are hard to titrate or stop.
 We do not use pellets.
 We use FDA-approved formulations (or carefully compounded transdermal options when needed) that allow precise, reversible dosing.

-Estrogen affects thyroid-binding globulin, which can shift free thyroid levels.
+Estrogen affects thyroid-binding globulin, which can change free thyroid levels.
 Some women on oral estrogen need a slight thyroid dose adjustment.
 We monitor TSH, free T3, and free T4 alongside hormone therapy and adjust as needed.

 Monitoring includes blood work, symptom tracking, and physical exam.
 Typical labs include estradiol, progesterone (when relevant), testosterone, SHBG, FSH, lipids, hs-CRP, A1c, and complete blood count.
 We adjust dosing every 3 to 6 months in year one, then annually once stable.